 The reality of moving in could be rather different from the expectations you had from your move.
 Live-in relationships certainly have advantages but it can be a disaster if not planned properly.
 So, if you are moving in with your boyfriend soon, here are a few things you should expect.

 If you expected unchartered romance and intimacy, you are doing it right.
 But unless you are an uptight person, who always gets her way, moving in with your boyfriend might be a tad different from what you expected.
+When a guy asks you to move in together here’s what you should be ready for.

 - Privacy?
 What’s privacy?